orhun/personal-blog/content/fosdem-2024-experience.md

 I would like to thank to fellow Ratatui maintainers (shoutout to [Dheepak Krishnamurthy](https://github.com/kdheepak)!) and my friends such as [Marco Ieni](https://github.com/MarcoIeni) who gave me feedback to improve my talk during my practices.

 Also, I want to personally thank the Rust devroom organizers ([Ewan Higgs](https://github.com/ehiggs), [Paul Horn](https://github.com/knutwalker), ...) for doing an excellent job.
-They really help with expanding the community for Rust projects like Ratatui and many others.
+They really help with growing the community for Rust projects like Ratatui and many others.
 Kudos!

 ## **Talks** 🎙️